What it means if you see children with blue trick-or-treat buckets in Milton Keynes

-Parents in Milton Keynes are spreading a Hallowe'en message urging people to look out for trick or treaters carrying a blue bucket instead of a traditional orange one.
+Parents in MK are spreading a Hallowe'en message urging people to look out for trick or treaters carrying a blue bucket instead of a traditional orange one.

 The blue bucket indicates the child has autism or special needs and may act differently to other youngsters out.